DISINFECTANT VALIDATION

 10. Use different swabs for all the strips.

-11. Place the two swab sticks in a test tube having sterile solution of fluid caesin digest Soya broth .
+11. Place the two swab sticks in a test tube with having sterile solution of fluid casein digest Soya broth.

 13. Aseptically filter the samples through a 0.45 m membrane.